helrond/songs/_posts/2016-08-24-american_sugar.md

 They're flying it in on a DC-10 tonight
 And it will be all over by daylight
 You won't know how it got under your skin
-If it called or if it knocked before you let it in
+If they called or if they knocked before you let them in

 <div class="chorus">
   Sugar<br/>